mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 Comparing unprotected vs. unmitigated circuits for a variety of circuits shows that the TaMaRa algorithm _is_ effective, compared to a control, against mitigating between one and three SEUs.
-As mentioned earlier, there is inverse logarithmic shaped curve as the number of faults increases, showing an exponential decay in the effectiveness of the algorithm until it eventually is no longer effective at mitigating more than 8 upsets.
+As mentioned earlier, there is inverse logarithmic shaped curve as the number of faults increases, showing an exponential decay in the effectiveness of the algorithm until it eventually is no longer effective at mitigating more than eight upsets.
 This was hypothesised to happen in the early stages of drafting the algorithm, so it's a positive sign to see it in reality.
 One of the biggest takeaways from this data is that single-voter TMR is not enough to mitigate _all_ SEUs, and is certainly not enough to mitigate multi-bit upsets (MBUs).
-For space-faring applications, SEUs landing in the voter circuitry remains a serious issue, especially for smaller circuits.
+For space-faring applications, SEUs landing in the voter circuitry remain a serious issue, especially for smaller circuits.
 Based on the results available, it does appear that smaller circuits (such as the ones tested in this chapter) suffer more adversely from SEUs.
 It is likely that this issue becomes less serious on more complex circuits such as CPUs, but the TaMaRa algorithm would need improvements in order to handle these more complicated circuits.